eBay/tsv-utils/README.md

 $ # Move fields 7 and 3 to the start of the line
 $ tsv-select -f 7,3 --rest last data.tsv
 ```

+### csv2tsv program

+**Synopsis:** csv2tsv [options] [file...]

+csv2tsv converts CSV (comma-separated) text to TSV (tab-separated) format.
+Records are read from files or standard input, converted records are written to standard output.

+Both formats represent tabular data, each record on its own line, fields separated by a delimiter character.
+The key difference is that CSV uses escape sequences to represent newlines and field separators in the data, whereas TSV disallows these characters in the data.
+The most common field delimiters are comma for CSV and tab for TSV, but any character can be used.

+Conversion to TSV is done by removing CSV escape syntax, changing field delimiters, and replacing newlines and field delimiters in the data.
+By default, newlines and field delimiters in the data are replaced by spaces.
+Most details are customizable.

+There is no single spec for CSV, any number of variants can be found.
+The escape syntax is common enough: fields containing newlines or field delimiters are placed in double quotes.
+Inside a quoted field, a double quote is represented by a pair of double quotes.
+As with field separators, the quoting character is customizable.

+Behaviors of this program that often vary between CSV implementations:
+* Newlines are supported in quoted fields.
+* Double quotes are permitted in a non-quoted field.
+However, a field starting with a quote must follow quoting rules.
+* Each record can have a different numbers of fields.

+This program does not validate CSV correctness, but will terminate with an error upon reaching an inconsistent state.
+Improperly terminated quoted fields are the primary cause.

+UTF-8 input is assumed.
+Convert other encodings prior to invoking this tool.

+**Options:**
+* `--header` - Treat the first line of each file as a header.
+Only the header of the first file is output.
+* `--q|quote CHR` - Quoting character in CSV data.
+Default: double-quote (")
+* `--c|csv-delim CHR` - Field delimiter in CSV data.
+Default: comma (,).
+* `--t|tsv-delim CHR` - Field delimiter in TSV data.
+Default: TAB
+* `--r|replacement STR` - Replacement for newline and TSV field delimiters found in CVS input.
+Default: Space.
+* `--h|help` - Print help.

 ### number-lines program